You'll love how easy it is to make Instant Pot Meatballs.

 - Carefully place meatballs close together in the sauce.

 - Cover and cook on High Pressure for 8 minutes with a 10-minute natural release.

 - While meatballs are cooking, prepare spaghetti or other pasta noodles.

-- Serve Instant Pot meatballs immediately with spaghetti noodles.
+- Serve Instant Pot meatballs immediately with spaghetti or other noodles.

 - Store leftovers in the refrigerator.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 498Total Fat: 26gSaturated Fat: 10gTrans Fat: 1gUnsaturated Fat: 13gCholesterol: 198mgSodium: 657mgCarbohydrates: 14gFiber: 1gSugar: 1gProtein: 50g